reach4help/reach4help/map/src/data/README.md

 ## What is a Map Marker

-A map marker represents an organization or community effort to orchestrate aid.
+A map marker represents an mutual-aid-group, organization, or community effort to orchestrate aid such as financial and information.
 It consists of several components as well as a latitude, longitude, and area of influence (a radius measured in meters).

+## Note about type field for markers

+- type: 'mutual-aid-group' = The main datapoints we're interested in
+- type: 'org' = Organization / Government-Run / NPO / Company
+  - It also contains `services: Service[];` field to indicate the kind of service provided by the org type
+  - The services are:
+    - 'food'
+    - 'supplies'
+    - 'aid'
+    - 'mobility'
+    - 'medicine'
+    - 'manufacturing'
+    - 'financial'
+    - 'information'

 ### Data Model